paultrudel/sda-search/README.md

 ![Stationarity_Equations]

 The final main method of obtaining the limiting distribution is to use Perron-Frobenius theorem and the not so obvious fact that the limiting distribution vector is an eigenvector of the transition probability matrx.
 The theorem states that any real-valued square matrix with all positive entries will have a unique largest real eigenvalue and the corresponding eigenvector can be chosen to have all positive entries.
 For transition matrices corresponding to an ergodic Markov chain this eigenvalue is 1 and the corresponding eigenvector is a probability vector that contains the limiting distribution.

+### PageRank in Practice

+The first step in the implementation of the PageRank algorithm is the creation of a crawl graph.
+During web crawling a graph is maintained which adds each of the pages visited by the crawler as a vertex in the graph.
+An edge is added between the newly visited page and the parent page.
+Once crawling is complete the graph can be transformed into an adjacency matrix.
+The next step is to produce a transition probability matrix from this adjacency matrix.

+Creating a transition matrix from the adjacency matrix can be done by using the following rules:
+1. If a row of the adjacency matrix has no 1's then replace each element in the row by 1/M
+2. For all other row do the following
+  - Divide each 1 by the number of 1's in the row
+  - Multiply the resulting matrix by (1-α)
+  - Add α/M to every entry in the matrix

+Once the transition probability matrix has been created the limiting distribution of the Markov chain represented by the matrix can be computed.
+This computing is normally done through repeated squaring of the transition matrix.
+The values from the distribution are then used to boost the score for their corresponding document.